dreramirez91/FurEverHome/journals/ray_parker.md

 ## June 29, 2023
 We're almost finished with our backend.
 We made progress as a team on the CRUD operations for the dog table in the routers and queries.
 There were a few erors we ran into and were able to fix most.
 Update dog is still a work in progress.

+## June 30, 2023
+We are taking the day to catch up on explorations since we are at a good stopping point.
+Summer break will be from July 3-7.

+## July 10, 2023
+The front-end has a good template for a home, app, nav, signup, and login.
+Tomorrow we will start front-end authentication.
+Currently we're ahead of schedule and brainstorming what we need to accomplish next.